 six dances for prepared piano is a series of six subsequent performances of koreografska fantazija br.
 3: open processes, performed in March 2019 at Zagreb Dance Center at the performances & talks program.
 The work explores a process-oriented structure, John Cage’s Sonatas and Interludes, and the spatial architecture of a dance studio.

 six dances for prepared piano documents six consecutive performances; the first two performances were rehearsals and the subsequent four performances were public.
-However, each performance is entirely public in terms of its intensity and the daily gesture of practice anchored in the immediate reality of dance’s coordinates.
-In this sense, dance does not rely on the audience’s gaze but works with its own stability.
-The audience, therefore, enters an already stabilized space, held by a spatial, architectural, and emotional commitment.
-But simultaneously, and in turn, an observed performance enhances cohesion and elaboration of the performance matter.
-As a witnessed event, it sharpens and deepens the choreographic thesis, building its dramaturgy on the encounter between a performance and a space of attention.
-The last video documents an artist talk with students of the State Conservatory for Contemporary Dance Ana Maletić in Zagreb.
+However, each performance is entirely public in terms of its gesture of practice anchored in the immediate reality of dance’s coordinates.
+In this sense, the performances do not rely on the audience’s gaze but work with their own stability, held by a spatial, architectural, and emotional elements.
+In turn, an observed performance enhances the cohesion of the performance matter.
+As a witnessed event, it enhances the choreographic thesis, developing its dramaturgy as the interaction between a performance and a space of attention.
+The concluding video features a conversation with the students from the State Conservatory for Contemporary Dance Ana Maletić in Zagreb.

-The choreographic and performative work visibly culminated into some kind of pure form.
-Pure in a sense that the form resonates as form but resonates as space as well, which is also a form and its event.
-Cage has transformed the piano’s sound by colliding it with everyday objects and their functions.
-What this gesture enables, in poetic terms, is an examination of a singular screw or bolt as a possible classical, though industrial, form.
+The choreographic and performative work visibly culminated in some kind of dimensional form.
+This dimensionality suggests that the form not only resonates as a tangible entity but also as a spatial presence, which is itself considered a form as well as an event.
+Cage has transformed the piano’s sound by colliding it with objects and their functions.
+This gesture allows for a poetic exploration of a single screw or bolt as a potentially classical, though industrial, form.
 These industrial, seemingly undifferentiated objects were thus infused with meaning, no matter how minimal.
-A cycle of twenty short piano pieces comprises sixteen asymmetrically arranged sonatas and four interludes.
-In each sonata, a brief sequence of natural numbers and fractions defines the structure, giving each melodic line a localized and individual character.
-In other words, the complexity of an instrument such as a piano, against its historical accumulation, is able to open vast spaces of deconstruction as well as re-inscriptions of its elements of form.
-Form as event and, subsequently, form as sound.
+This resulted in twenty short pieces, comprising sixteen asymmetrically arranged sonatas and four interludes.
+Each sonata features a concise sequence of natural numbers and fractions that shapes its structure, granting each melodic line a unique and distinctive quality.
+This implies that the piano, with its complex historical development, creates opportunities for both deconstruction and reinterpretation of its formal elements.
+Form as event and, subsequently, as sound.

-On another note, these reflections come a posteriori, as a research after the experience of the choreographic performance as such.
-While the piece was under construction and its parameters still being worked out, we have recognized ourselves in the situation that Cage describes as going to the kitchen to get a plate; “I went to the kitchen, got a pie plate, brought it back into the living room, and placed it on the piano strings.
+On the other hand, these reflections are research that follows the experience of the choreographic performance itself.
+While the piece was under construction and its parameters still being worked out, we have recognized ourselves in the situation that Cage describes as going to the kitchen to get a plate: “I went to the kitchen, got a pie plate, brought it back into the living room, and placed it on the piano strings.
 I played a few keys.
 The piano sounds had been changed” (Cage, 1973).
-Similarly, the choreographic work requires a continuous reaching for the metaphorical plates, screws, bolts, and spoons, in a dense collision with the existing knowledge while playing a few keys to see what’s going to change.
+Similarly, this choreographic work necessitated a continuous reaching for metaphorical plates, screws, bolts, and spoons, in a dense collision with existing knowledge while playing a few keys to see what might change.

 Marjana Krajač